When Harry Met Sally...: Katz's Delicatessen scene

 Katz's Deli hangs this sign above the table.

-In a scene featuring the two title characters having lunch at Katz's Delicatessen, a well-known Jewish deli in Manhattan, the couple are arguing about a man's ability to recognize when a woman is faking an orgasm.
-Sally claims that men cannot tell the difference, and to prove her point, she vividly (fully clothed) fakes one as other diners watch.
+The film featured an iconic scene in which the two title characters are having lunch at Katz's Delicatessen, a well-known Jewish deli in Manhattan.
+The couple argue about a man's ability to recognize when a woman is faking an orgasm and Sally claims that men cannot tell the difference; to prove her point, she vividly fakes one as other diners turn to watch.
 The scene ends with Sally casually returning to her meal as a nearby patron (played by Reiner's mother) places her order, deadpan: "I'll have what she's having."
 When Estelle Reiner died at age 94 in 2008, The New York Times referred to her as the woman "who delivered one of the most memorably funny lines in movie history".
 This scene was shot "over and over again", and Ryan demonstrated her fake orgasms for hours.
 Katz's Deli still hangs a sign above the table that says, "Where Harry met Sally... hope you have what she had!"

 The memorable scene was born when the film started to focus too much on Harry.
 Crystal remembers saying, We need something for Sally to talk about,' and Nora said, 'Well, faking orgasm is a great one,' and right away we said, 'Well, the subject is good,' and then Meg came on board and we talked with her about the nature of the idea and she said, 'Well, why don't I just fake one, just do one?
 Ryan suggested that the scene take place in a restaurant, and it was Crystal who came up with the scene's classic punchline – "I'll have what she's having."
 In 2005, the quote was listed 33rd on the AFI's 100 Years...
 100 Movie Quotes list of memorable movie lines.
 Reiner recalls that at a test screening, all of the women in the audience were laughing while all of the men were silent.

 In late 2013, Improv Everywhere, the New York City initiative behind the annual No Pants Day in the subways and various flash-mob stunts, convened and filmed a re-enactment in Katz's Delicatessen.
 While a look-alike couple performed the scene, 30 others joined as if it was contagious.
 Surprised staff and customers responded in appreciation.
 The film and follow-up interviews are public.
 In October of the same year, Katz's invited Baron Von Fancy to display his ten-foot-high mural quoting the famous line in its pop-up gallery next door, The Space.

-In February 2025, Ryan and Crystal recreated the scene as part of an advert for Hellmann's mayonnaise which aired during Super Bowl LIX.
+In February 2025, Ryan and Crystal returned to the Deli in a Super Bowl commercial for Hellmann's mayonnaise that was evocative of the original scene and that first ran as part of the Super Bowl LIX broadcast.
 The "I'll have what she's having" line was delivered by Sydney Sweeney.